AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54472-customers-of-rejected-company-can-still-authenticate-and-place-orders.md

 * Order and negotiable quote is placed by the user of the *Blocked* company.
 * Authorization token is obtained for the user of *Rejected* company.
-* Authorization token is obtained for *Inactive* customer.
+* Authorization token is obtained for the *Inactive* customer.

 ## Apply the patch